hyperledger/fabric-cli/README.md

 ## Installation

-1. Clone this repo into `$GOPATH/src/github.com/hyperledger`
+1. Clone this repo
+2. Install `gobin` using `GO111MODULE=off go get -u github.com/myitcv/gobin`
-2. Run `make`
+3. Run `make`
-3. Locate the binary in the `bin` directory
+4. Locate the binary in the `bin` directory
-4. Add the binary to your PATH
+5. Add the binary to your PATH
-5. Execute `fabric` for more information
+6. Execute `fabric` for more information

 ## Built-in Commands